chartbeat-labs/textacy/docs/source/tutorial-1.md

 Perhaps unsurprisingly, "average american worker" ranks at the top of the list, but we can see from the rest of the list that they're brought up in discussion of jobs, the minimum wage, and Social Security.
 Makes sense!

-In this tutorial, we've
+In this tutorial, we've learned how to

-- loaded text+metadata records from a dataset
+- load text+metadata records from a dataset
-- inspected and preprocessed raw texts
+- inspect and preprocess raw texts
-- added a collection of documents processed by spaCy into a corpus
+- add a collection of documents processed by spaCy into a corpus
-- inspected corpus metadata
+- inspect aggregated corpus metadata
-- extracted and aggregated different kinds of structured data from one and many documents
+- extract different kinds of structured data from one or many documents